 What is Food Packaging?

 Before talking about the process i.e. food packaging, lets first understand what food package is.
 A food packages is any material which protects the food for a particular time period.
 The food package can be a jar, tube, bottle, cup, box, tray, bag, pouch, wrapper etc. Basically a food package should have/display some specific information such as product details, contents, expiry date etc. This food package protects the food contents for better resistance, be it chemical or physical.
-Throughout the distribution chain, food packaging has a central role in food preservation.
+Throughout the distribution chain, the way food is packaged, plays central role in food preservation.
 If the food is not packaged, it can be spoiled, naturally or by direct with (physically or chemically).
 The primary and most important purpose of food packaging is to protect food and keep fresh and good until it reaches to the stores and consumers.

 What is the need of Food Packaging?

 We all love good food.
 Good food means good health and good health means better life.
 What if you are asked to eat a food which smells foul?
-Suppose you bought a packet of bread from the store and found them mouldy.
+Suppose you bought a packet of bread from the store and found them moldy.
 Will you eat it?
 Obviously not!
 That’s not healthy and will surely give you foodborne diseases.
 Thus food packaging is required so that you can enjoy a fresh piece of bread.
 Food preservation is most important and for food preservation we need food packaging.
 Several food products don’t last long and get spoiled due to chemical, physical or biological contamination.
 If the food is not properly packaged and stored, it will be spoiled soon.
 In order to avoid this, food is required to be refrigerated, preserved or dehydrated as per the requirement.
 Food once packaged properly depending on the content and nature of the food product, can last from few hours to days and even months depending on the shelf – life of the food.

 In ancient times, food was preserved in cans, tins or glass jars.
 The food was first heat so that it could kill any microbes present.
 This way, any microbial population was inactivated.